baurine/githook/README.md

 ## Releases

+### 0.2.0

+1. Fix bug that rubocop will check all files if has no changed ruby file

 ### 0.1.9

 1. Add a `changed_files` util method to get the added or modified files, to make rubocop only check changed files instead of all files.